Begin a Meaningful Career at Mercy Hospital School of Nursing

 - Active and full participation in student organizations.

-- Students earn up to 30 transferable credits from Carlow University.
+- Students earn transferable credits from Carlow University for non-nursing courses.

 Mercy School of Nursing is fully approved by the State Board of Nursing Commonwealth of Pennsylvania.